Barber: 19th and 20th centuries

 A barber getting ready to shave the face of a seated customer.
 Coloured etching by C. Bretherton, c.
 1801, after H.W.
 Bunbury.

 Barbershops were influential at the turn of the 19th century in the United States as African American businesses that helped to develop African American culture and economy.
 According to Trudier Harris, "In addition to its status as a gathering place, the black barbershop also functioned as a complicated and often contradictory microcosm of the larger world.
 It is an environment that can bolster egos and be supportive as well as a place where phony men can be destroyed, or at least highly shamed, from participation in verbal contests and other contests of skill.
 It is a retreat, a haven, an escape from nagging wives and the cares of the world.
 It is a place where men can be men.
 It is a place, in contrast to Gordone's bar, to be somebody."
 Barbershops from black barbers at first mostly served wealthy whites.
-In the later part of the century, they opened barbershops in black communities for serving black people.
+In the later part of the century, they opened barbershops in black communities to serve black people.

 The average shop cost $20 to equip in 1880.
 It was about ten by twelve feet.
 A hair cut in 1880 would cost five or ten cents and shaving cost three cents.

 Barbershop in Bucharest, c.
 1842.
 The barbershop also provides an opportunity for social contacts.

 In the late 19th and early 20th centuries, barbershops became a common business in the United States where people would go to have their hair cut by a professional barber with good equipment.
 People would also play board games, talk about recent events, or gossip.
 They have also occasionally been used for public debates or voicing public concerns.